danieljestes/CS220Spring23_ehar/hw6.md

 b.
 What are the last three instructions of `sum` doing?
 How did we normally write that during the semester?
 Explain why the offsets are positive and why we are adding to the stack pointer.

 c.
 In the course repo there is a Word document [`pipeline.docx`](pipeline.docx).
-Assuming the array being summed is of length two, complete filling in the pipleine stages until the function is complete.
+Assuming the array being summed is of length two, complete filling in the pipeline stages until the function is complete.
 Assume the pipeline can do ALU-ALU, MEM-ALU, and ALU-MEM forwarding, mark each forwarding path required.
 Mark any stalls required using an `X` in the dodument.
 I started the table for you ...

 ![PipelineDiagram](pipeline.png)